When all good things come to an end, for believers, there is nothing left but the best.

-I was listening to Nelly Furtado’s song All Good Things, teasing a friend of mine, and asking why do all good things really come to an end.
+We were listening to Nelly Furtado’s song All Good Things, when a friend asked, “Seriously, why do all good things really come to an end?”

 Have you ever found yourself asking that question?
 You’re enjoying yourself and blissfully happy—you know that fun vacation or happy relationship or much needed bonus, and then, you stop and think, this is too good to be true.
 This is going to end, badly.